Lentil soup

 Lentil soup is a soup with lentils as its main ingredient; brown, red, yellow, green or black lentils, with or without the husk, may be used.
-Dehulled yellow and red lentils disintegrate in cooking, making a thick soup.
+Dehulled yellow and red lentils disintegrate during cooking, making a thick soup.
 Lentil soup is a staple food throughout Europe, Latin America and the Middle East.

 History and literature

 Lentils were unearthed in the Paleolithic and Mesolithic layers of Franchthi Cave in Greece (13,000 to 9,500 years ago), in the end-Mesolithic at Mureybet and Tell Abu Hureyra in Syria, and at sites dating to 8000 BC in the area of Jericho.
 Aristophanes (5th – 4th centuries BC) called it the "sweetest of delicacies".
 Remains of lentils were found in royal tombs in the Theban Necropolis in Egypt, dating to 2400 BC.
 The Roman cookbook Apicius, compiled in the 1st century AD, includes a recipe for lentil soup with chestnuts.

 Lentil soup is mentioned in the Bible: in Genesis 25:30-34, Esau is prepared to give up his birthright for a pot of fragrant red lentil soup being cooked by his brother, Jacob.
 This narrative indicates that lentil soup was eaten in ancient Israel.
 In Jewish tradition, lentil soup has been served at times of mourning; the roundness of the lentil represents a complete cycle of life.